 - Log placement, repositioning, or removal

-- Mineral prospecting (outside of Gold and Fish pamphlet rules)
+- Suction dredging (beginning November 1, 2019) and mineral prospecting outside of Gold and Fish pamphlet rules

 - Outfall and tide gate structures